-Neighborhood Location - Washington Park
+Neighborhood Location - Washington Park West

-1. Existing Context
+Existing Context

-The subject property is in the Washington Park statistical neighborhood, which is characterized mostly by single-unit residential uses and some neighborhood serving commercial/retail uses along South Gaylord Street.
+The subject property is in the Washington Park West statistical neighborhood, which is characterized mostly by single-unit residential uses, with interspersed two-unit and multi-unit residential uses, and nodes of neighborhood serving commercial/retail.
+There is a higher concentration of multi-unit residential uses on the block where the subject property is located.
 Generally, there is a pattern of rectangular blocks in a street grid pattern with alley access.
-The subject property is located two and one-half blocks east of Washington Park and 4 blocks north from the Denver South High School campus that serves the neighborhood.
-RTD bus route 11 runs east-west on East Louisiana Avenue, .5 miles south of the site, with a 30-minute headway.
-On South University Boulevard .3 miles east of the site, RTD bus route 24 runs north-south with a 60-minute headway.
+The subject property is located 5 blocks west of Washington Park and 3⁄4 miles north from the Denver South High School campus that serves the neighborhood.
+The Louisiana/Pearl Light Rail Transit station is located 1⁄2 mile south of the site and RTD Bus Route 12 runs north-south on Downing Street 5 blocks to the east with 30-minute headways.